 Methotrexate has been detected in human breast milk.
 The highest breast milk to plasma concentration ratio reached was 0.08:1.

-Methotrexate tablets are used alone or in combination with other anticancer agents in the treatment of breast cancer, epidermoid cancers of the head and neck, advanced mycosis fungoides (cutaneous T cell lymphoma), and lung cancer, particularly squamous cell and small cell types.
-Methotrexate tablets are also used in combination with other chemotherapeutic agents in the treatment of advanced stage non-Hodgkin’s lymphomas.
+Methotrexate tablets, USP are used in maintenance therapy in combination with other chemotherapeutic agents.
+Methotrexate tablets, USP are used alone or in combination with other anticancer agents in the treatment of breast cancer, epidermoid cancers of the head and neck, advanced mycosis fungoides (cutaneous T cell lymphoma), and lung cancer, particularly squamous cell and small cell types.
+Methotrexate tablets, USP are also used in combination with other chemotherapeutic agents in the treatment of advanced stage non-Hodgkin's lymphomas.